-- 4.1 Except in cases of force majeure or Article 4.4, a registered Driver who does not start on one of the WRC Academy qualifying rounds, will be excluded from the WRC Academy Cup classification and will be reported to the FIA. - 4.2 In order to be considered as force majeure, the Driver must notify the WRC Academy who will inform the event organiser in writing stating the reason for non-participation.
+4.1 Except in cases of force majeure or Article 4.4, a registered Driver who does not start on one of the Junior WRC qualifying rounds, will have 25 points deducted from his total number of points scored on the overall Junior WRC classification.

+- 4.2 In order to be considered as force majeure, the Driver must notify the Junior WRC who will inform the event organiser in writing stating the reason for non-participation.
 As evidence, all necessary documentation must be submitted to the organisers before the start of the rally for consideration by the stewards.
 Absence of such written statement shall be deemed as a statement that no Force Majeure is claimed. - 4.3 If the competitor claims force majeure on medical grounds, the following documents must be sent to the event organiser as soon as possible: - Medical certificate(s) giving a precise diagnosis and description of injuries, prepared by relevant specialist(s) (orthopedist, neurosurgeon, sports doctor, etc.). - Relevant para-clinical documents (X-rays, scans, etc.) to support the diagnosis. - A signed statement from the driver authorising an FIA Medical Delegate to discuss the case with the relevant specialist(s) who prepared the medical certificate(s).